African business leader condemns Trump at WEF

-The South African business leader who has called for a boycott of Donald Trump's closing WEF speech explains why Africans are angry with the US president.
+The South African business leader who called for a boycott of Donald Trump's closing WEF speech explains why Africans are angry with the US president.

 Bonang Mohale, CEO of business lobby group Business Group South Africa, wrote an open letterexternal link before the WEF meeting condemning the “walls, disparagement, and hate [that] dominate the discourse of the leader of the US.”